vueuse/schema-org/docs/schema/webpage.md

   /**
    * The title of the page.
    */
-  name?: string
+  name: string
   /**
+   * The page's meta description content.
+   */
+  description?: string
+  /**
    * A reference-by-ID to the WebSite node.
    */
-  isPartOf?: WebSite|IdReference
+  isPartOf?: MaybeIdReference<WebSite>
   /**
    * A reference-by-ID to the Organisation node.
    * Note: Only for the home page.
    */
-  about?: Organization|IdReference
+  about?: MaybeIdReference<Organization>
   /**
    * A reference-by-ID to the author of the web page.
    */
-  author?: Arrayable<IdReference|Person|Organization>
+  author?: AuthorInput
   /**
    * The language code for the page; e.g., en-GB.
    */